Throwing a party for the big game? We've got you covered with tips for everything from cutting food costs to saving cash on decor.

 Here are some low-cost Super Bowl party ideas that will make your life easier, and leave you with the energy to cheer on your team come game time.

-Deciding to go potluck is one of the easiest ways to make your party planning a little less intimidating.
+Deciding to go potluck is one of the easiest ways to make party planning a little less intimidating.
 You can even create a theme that gets everyone excited to participate.
 Just make sure you keep track of who’s bringing what: There’s nothing worse than too many pretzels and not enough beer.

-2. Backyard tailgate
+2. Plan a backyard tailgate

 Just because you’re staying home doesn’t mean you can’t tailgate.
 If you live in a relatively warm climate, all you have to do is take the party outside for the hours leading up to kickoff.

-3. Sports bar experience
+3. Create a sports bar experience

 Some people rent out part of their local sports bar to throw a party, but that can get pricey.
 So why not replicate the experience for a fraction of the cost at home?